Samarthmb/unit-converter/README.md

 A demo is available [here](https://samarthmb.github.io/unit-converter/)

-##overview
+OVERVIEW

 This is a very small offline-first mobile-friendly unit conversion tool for the browser.
-There are many full featured unit converters out there, so every effort has been made to keep this as simple, fast, and portable as possible.
+There are many full featured unit converters out there, so every effort has been made to keep this as simple, fast, and portable as possible

-##usage

-Select a category (e.g. Length, Mass) from the dropdown menu and then choose the from and to units.

-The resulting conversion at the bottom of the page will live update as different values and units are selected.

-A full list of the currently supported units is below.

-##Time
-milliseconds
-seconds
-minutes
-hours
-days
-weeks
-months
-years
-decades
-centuries

-##Length
-Metric
-mm
-cm
-m

-##Imperial
-in
-ft
-yd
-mi

-##Temperature
-°C
-°F
-K
-°N

-##IT
-bit
-byte
-KB
-MB
-GB
-TB

-##Area
-Metric
-cm²
-m²
-km²
-hectare
-Imperial
-sq in
-sq ft
-sq mi
-acre
-Mass
-Metric
-mg
-g
-kg
-ton / tonne (metric ton)
-Imperial
-oz
-oz avoirdupois
-lb
-stone
-short ton
-Volume
-Metric
-litre
-millilitre
-cc
-mm³
-m³
-km³
-Imperial
-fl oz (imp)
-teaspoon (Can)
-tablespoon (Can)
-cup
-gal (imp)
-gal (US)
-pint (imp)
-quart (imp)
-cu in
-cu ft
-cu mi
-Speed
-Metric
-m/s
-km/h
-Imperial
-mph
-mpm
-mps
-fps
+USAGE

+A unit converter is a tool used to convert between different units of measurement.
+It is useful when you need to convert one unit of measurement to another, such as converting inches to centimeters, or miles to kilometers.

+To use a unit converter, you typically need to follow these steps:

+1) Determine the starting unit: Decide on the unit you want to convert from, such as inches or miles.

+2) Determine the target unit: Decide on the unit you want to convert to, such as centimeters or kilometers.

+3) Enter the value: Enter the value you want to convert, such as 10 inches or 20 miles.

+4) Press the convert button: Click on the convert button, and the unit converter will display the converted value in the target unit.

+It is important to use a reliable and accurate unit converter, as there are many different units of measurement and conversion factors that can vary depending on the context.